 As usual in his marketing blog, he offers a few choice words with real impact, and caught my attention as he describes organizational chaos that easily applies to our day to day lives.

 In a recent post on the No-Problem Problem, he writes:

 An organization that’s run on emergencies and reaction to incoming doesn’t know what to do when there are no problems.

 He goes on to point out that when an organization is accustomed to operating in this manner, they tend to seek out emergencies which allow them the opportunity to seemingly “get things done.”

-(I would point out that the individuals in this organization will be popping Tums in the office and grabbing Grey Goose as they walk through their doors at night.)
+(No doubt the individuals in this organization will be popping Tums in the office and grabbing Grey Goose dragging through their doors at night.)